-NOTE-Because the scheduled digital events can be scheduled with an insufficient delay or cancelled before they mature, be careful when using these functions.
+NOTE-Because the scheduled digital events can be scheduled with an insufficient delay or canceled before they mature, be careful when using these functions.

-9.22.1 \$driver\delay
+9.23.1 \$driver_delay

-\$driver\delay returns the delay, from current simulation time, after which the pending state or strength becomes active.
+\$driver_delay returns the delay, from current simulation time, after which the pending state or strength becomes active.
 If there is no pending value on a signal, it returns the value minus one (-1.0).
-The syntax is shown in Syntax 9-19.
+The syntax is shown in Syntax 9-20.